mkohler/cython_swig/README.rst

 .. class:: handout

-    But if converting between C strings and Python strings is so easy, why do I keep finding warnings like this?
+    But if converting between C strings and Python strings is so easy, why do I findwarnings like this in the Cython documentation?

 SWIG and C Strings
 ==================